 - B.S., Social Sciences, California Polytechnic State University, San Luis Obispo

-Select recent research findings are summarized below.
-A more complete publication list is available here.
+Recent Findings: (Select recent research findings are summarized below.
+A more complete publication list is available here)

 Predicting the Distribution of Farmers

-Competition to maximize agricultural productivity drove the dispersal patterns of individual Euro-Ameican farmers across Utah in a process that explains the current distribution of populations today.
+Competition to maximize agricultural productivity drove the dispersal patterns of individual Euro-American farmers across Utah in a process that explains the current distribution of populations today.

 For more, see Yaworsky, Peter M., and Brian F. Codding (2017) The Ideal Distribution of Farmers: Explaining the Euro-American Settlement of Utah.
 American Antiquity.
 DOI 10.1017/aaq.2017.46.
 Also see the press release and story by Utah Public Radio.